President Donald Trump speaks on the fourth and final night of the Republican National Convention

 It was an unending tumble downhill from there.
 Kimberly Guilfoyle, girlfriend of Don Trump, Jr., national chair of the Trump Victory Finance Committee 2020 and former Fox News personality, shouted her way, Nuremburg-style, through a speech in which she - former wife of California's Democratic Governor Gavin Newsom -bellowed, "Do you support the cancel culture, the cosmopolitan elites of Nancy Pelosi, Chuck Schumer and Joe Biden, who blame America first?
 Do you think America is to blame?!"

 Trying to divert attention from Trump's fatal fumbling of the crisis, the pandemic was barely acknowledged and when it was, the falsehoods and misleading statements flowed.
-There were occasional expressions of sympathy, but largely, the coronavirus plague was presented as if it was something aberrant that had happened once upon a time in the past, even though during the four nights of the GOP convention more people died from COVID-19 than were killed on 9/11.
+There were occasional expressions of sympathy, but largely, the coronavirus plague was presented as if it was something aberrant that had happened once upon a time in the past, even though during the four nights of the GOP convention, more people died from COVID-19 than were killed on 9/11.
 At the acceptance speech, there was no social distancing and barely a soul wore a mask.
 Masks, of course, are for losers...

 Over the course of his acceptance speech, like many of those who went before him last week, Trump threw the requisite red meat to his base - lock your doors, the socialists and anarchists are on the march, and they're using Joe "the Destroyer of American Greatness" Biden to burn down your suburban homes and steal your guns and hamburgers!
 There were no new programs proposed, no agenda for a second term except more of the same.
 In fact, several parts of the address seemed an almost word-for-word reiteration of his 2016 "And I Alone Can Fix It" convention speech with one big difference -- the wild-eyed accusations of a challenger seemed more than a little weird when they're coming from the incumbent on whose watch all of this alleged mayhem is happening.

 Also, compared to 2016, Washington Post columnist EJ Dionne noted, the 2020 Trump looks like a man who knows his show is about to be canceled."
 With any luck, a heavy turnout and a modicum of common sense, the kind of claptrap the president spews --his own little, fascistic Triumph of the Bilge - won't be enough to sway the swing voters he needs to win him reelection.
 But danger lurks.
 The kind of unhinged demagoguery in which Trump excels is seriously seductive to some.
-There are polling numbers out there that indicate shifts back toward this incompetent corrupt bully -- that the panic he peddles makes the hesitant weak and the irrationally violent turn up the heat and pick up their weapons.
+There are polling numbers out there that indicate shifts back toward this incompetent, corrupt bully -- that the panic he peddles makes the hesitant, weak, and irrationally violent turn up the heat and pick up their weapons.

 That's because the only thing Trump has to sell is fear itself.
 People like him and the countless dictators before him use red-in-tooth-and-claw propaganda and despicable scare tactics because they work.
 The vitriol so rampant in Thursday night's acceptance speech was repeated Friday night at his rally in New Hampshire and will keep hammering us until November and beyond.
 We must turn our backs to it and vote with the conscience and sense of community he lacks.